 “Well, Richard also told you a few years ago that the moon was made of cheese and you believed him for a whole week, so I’d err on the side of caution when listening to your classmate.”

 “He said that there’re werewolves on other Shards.”
-She ignored her sister’s remark and pointed up at one of the distant floating continents.
+She ignored Ellie’s comment and pointed at one of the distant, floating continents.

-“Well, even if that is true, thank the gods we live on the Shard that we do, because we don’t have to worry about things like that.”
+“Well, even if that is true, thank the Triad we live on the Shard that we do, because that means we don’t have to worry about those things.”

-Ellie dropped the book back into her bag and tried once more to read over the list, but Lillian continued talking which caused her to slap the list down at her side in minor frustration.
+Ellie dropped the book back into her bag and tried skimming the list again, but Lillian continued and caused her to slap it against her side in minor frustration.

 “I think it’d be neat to meet something like a werewolf, a vampire, a goblin, or a troll.”

-“Oh, for goodness sake.”
-Ellie brought her hand to her forehead and laughed.
+“Oh, for goodness sake,” Ellie scoffed, and brought her hand to her forehead.
 “How are those last two even related?
-Regardless, they’d all probably eat you, you know.”
+Either way, you know they’d all probably eat you.”

 “That might be true.”
 Lillian tilted her head in thought.
-“But with how much I like garlic, I would easily take out a vampire if one ate me.”
+“But with how much garlic I eat, I would easily take out a vampire if one even tried.”

 “Ever looking for the silver lining, aren’t you?”

-The carriage ride only lasted a few more minutes before they reached the markets.
-Many people filled the market street, a cacophony of conversations melding into a chorus of haggling and gossip.
-Even after Ellie and her sister had hopped off and browsed the stalls, Lillian continued to list off one monster myth after another.
-Silver, garlic, wolfsbane, holy water, sunlight, and so forth.
-It amused Ellie that Lillian treated all of these things as though they were gospel.
+The carriage ride lasted only a few more minutes before reaching the markets.
+Countless people filled the street, their cacophony of conversations melding into a chorus of haggling and gossip.
+Even after they had hopped off and Ellie began browsing the stalls, Lillian continued listing off one monster myth after another.
+Silver, garlic, wolfsbane, holy water, sunlight, and more.
+Ellie couldn’t help but laugh at how Lillian practically treated these things as though they were gospel.

-Ellie and Lillian bounced from stall to stall as they purchased the items on their mother’s list.
-Finally, they approached the last one that they needed to find a particular herb from.
-The two sisters were more than ready to return home at this point, as their bags that they had brought with them were nearly overflowing with vegetables and herbs.
-Ellie looked over the assortment as Lillian leaned on the support beam, sighing as she glared in the direction of the hot summer sun.
+The sisters bounced from stall to stall and purchased each item on their mother’s list.
+Finally, they approached the last one that they needed a particular herb from.
+By this point, they were more than ready to return home with their heavy bags fit to burst with vegetables and herbs.
+Ellie looked over the assortment as Lillian leaned on the stall’s support beam and glared toward the hot summer sun.

 “Why’d Irwin get out of coming to the markets this time, anyway?”

-“You know why.
-His graduation exams are next week, so he really needs to focus on studying this weekend.”
+“You know why; his graduation exams are next week, so he needs to focus on studying this weekend.”

 “But why?”
 Lillian whined.
-“He’s always studying, so his brain probably knows everything on the exams anyway!”
-She glanced over the herbs as her sister continued to search for the last one on the list.
-Spotting it before her, Lillian picked up the plant and handed it to Ellie.
+“He’s always studying, so his brain probably has all the exam answers, anyway!”
+She glanced over the herbs and spotted the one Ellie was in search of, then picked it up and handed it to her.
 “He’s not much fun to play with, either.
 He can barely last thirty minutes before he shoves his nose back in the books.”

-“Again, you know why that is,” Ellie laughed, paying the merchant for the herbs and thanking him.
-“It’s less that he’d rather study and more that you always beat him senseless with those wooden swords, even after Dad wrapped yours in cushions!”
+“Again, you know why that is,” Ellie sighed, then paid the merchant and thanked him.
+“It’s less about studying and more about how you always beat him senseless with those wooden swords, even after Dad wrapped yours in cushions!”

 “Well, I can’t help that he’s so soft and scrawny.”

-The two decided it was time to head home after having bought everything on the list.
-Ellie stood on her toes to try and see over the crowds, looking for where a public carriage heading westward might be stationed.
-She adjusted the bag of vegetables on her shoulder and sighed, determining that they would probably have to walk down the street a ways.
+Having bought everything on the list, the sisters decided it was time to head home.
+Ellie stood on her toes and looked over the crowds to spot where a public carriage heading westward was stationed.
+Finding nothing, she adjusted the bag of vegetables on her shoulder and started down the street for a better look.

-A voice stopped Ellie and Lillian in their tracks before they started down the street.
-They looked around behind them before spotting an elderly couple approaching, smiling as they called back to their grandparents.
-Lillian practically skipped toward them as Ellie followed behind.
+A welcome voice stopped Ellie and Lillian in their tracks, and from behind they saw a smiling elderly couple approach them.
+Lillian called back to their grandparents and practically skipped toward them with Ellie only a few steps behind.

-“I thought I saw your father’s unmistakable auburn hair,” their Grandpa Martel said as he caught up to his granddaughters.
-His gray hair was styled back and he was dressed in a fine suit and vest, which did not seem at all comfortable for the weather.
-And yet, he was managing well.
-He pulled both Ellie and Lillian in for a hug, minding the bags that they were carrying.
+“I thought I saw your father’s unmistakable auburn hair,” their Grandpa Martel said as he caught up to them.
+His gray hair was styled back and he wore a fine suit and vest, which did not at all seem comfortable for the weather.
+And yet, he appeared to be managing well and pulled Ellie and Lillian in for a hug, careful to mind the bags slung on their arms.

-Their Grandma Martel stood beside him, holding a white parasol to help keep her and her husband sheltered from the sun.
+Grandma Martel stood beside him, holding a white parasol to shelter her and her husband from the sun.
 She was dressed more appropriately, wearing a pretty, short-sleeved white dress made of light fabric.
-Ellie noticed the lace gloves on her hands as her grandmother reached to adjust the long braid of gray hair that was rested on her shoulder.
+Ellie noticed the lace gloves on her hands as her grandmother adjusted the long braid of gray hair draped on her shoulder.

 “How have you two been?
-We’ve been so busy that we haven’t been able to come see you yet this summer!”
-Their grandmother reached out with her free arm and hugged them.
+We’re sorry that we’ve been so busy that we haven’t had a chance to come see you yet this summer!”
+She reached out and hugged them with her free arm.

 “We’ve been well!”
-Ellie said, holding Grandma Martel for an extra few seconds to make up for the hugs she had missed out on.
-She smiled and held her hand briefly as she pulled away.
+Ellie said, holding Grandma Martel for a few extra seconds to make up for the hugs she had missed out on.

 “Is it just the two of you here today?”
 Grandpa Martel asked.